-HFH Prince George has been in existence since 2001 and has built eight
+HFH Prince George has been in existence since 2001 and has built eight homes to date.

 About Habitat for Humanity Canada

 Founded in 1985, Habitat for Humanity Canada is a national, non-profit organization working towards a world where everyone has a safe and decent place to live.
 With the help of over 63,000 volunteers every year and 66 affiliate organizations from coast to coast, their mission is to mobilize volunteers and community partners in building affordable housing and promoting homeownership as a means to break the cycle of poverty in Canada and around the world.
 For more information, please visit www.habitat.ca.